karnotxyz/proof-generator/README.md

 ### Credits

 This repository uses [stone-prover](https://github.com/starkware-libs/stone-prover) under the hood to generate proofs and uses [cairo-vm](https://github.com/lambdaclass/cairo-vm) to run, compile.
 The bootloader is taken from [bootloader](https://github.com/Moonsong-Labs/cairo-bootloader.git) repository.
+To know more about bootloading check this [out](https://youtu.be/xHc_pKXN9h8?si=CMtp1cHjexRWDWYH&t=513)

 ## Overview